-- Unsafe and sometimes deadly allergic effects with organ failure may happen with this drug.
-Tell your doctor about any fever, rash, feeling tired, upset stomach, throwing up, diarrhea, stomach pain, flu-like signs, sore throat, cough, or trouble breathing.
-Do not restart this drug if you have had an allergic reaction.
+- Unsafe and sometimes deadly allergic effects with organ failure have happened with abacavir.
+Tell your child’s doctor about any fever, rash, feeling tired, upset stomach, throwing up, diarrhea, stomach pain, flu-like signs, sore throat, cough, or trouble breathing.
+Do not restart this drug if your child has had an allergic effect.

 - Read the warning card and carry it with you at all times.
 It tells the signs to watch for in case an allergy happens.

 - Hepatitis B testing needs to be done as you were told by the doctor.
 Talk with the doctor.

 - If your child has HIV and hepatitis B, the hepatitis b virus can change while your child takes this drug.
 If this happens, the hepatitis B virus may be harder to treat.
 Talk with the doctor.